-Caring for springtails is very easy and only cost two minutes a week.
-You only have to worry about two things: feeding them and keep the container moist.
+Caring for springtails is very easy and only costs you around two minutes a week.
+You only have to worry about two things: feeding them and keeping the container moist.

 There are two types of feed that work very well.
 Many keepers use uncooked rice.
 Rice will last a few weeks (although depending on the size of your culture) and is pretty cheap that will last long.
 Mould will quickly grow on the pieces of rice, but that is just fine because springtails will feast on mould.